treeverse/lakeFS/README.md

 ## What is lakeFS

-lakeFS is an open source layer that delivers resilience and manageability to object-storage based data lakes.
+lakeFS is an open source layer that transforms your object storage into a Git-like repository.
+It enables you to manage your data lake the way you manage your code.

 With lakeFS you can build repeatable, atomic and versioned data lake operations - from complex ETL jobs to data science and analytics.